stackforge/libra/doc/install/openstack.rst

 3. Do the steps in :doc:`ppa`.

+4. Do steps in ́:ref:'install-worker-haproxy'

-4. Install the :ref:`libra-worker` package and dependencies.
+5. Install the :ref:`libra-worker` package and dependencies.

 ::

     $ sudo apt-get install -qy libra-worker socat haproxy

-5. Configure the [worker] section in the configuration file.
+6. Configure the [worker] section in the configuration file.

 .. note:: See :ref:`configuration` for information about options